unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Manual_en.md

 You can now read normal maps that have vertices normals baked on to them additionally when setting the inverted outlines.
 By using this you can give hard-edged objects soft-edged outlines according to the baked normal maps.

-When using baked normal maps, set UTS2’s outline setting properties to.
+When using baked normal maps, set Unity Toon Shader’s outline setting properties to.

 1. Outline Mode as **"Normal Direction"**
 2. Use Baked Normal for Outline as **"Active"**